Applying for SteelTree Funding

 (Submit Part I of the application by January 7 to get help from a SteelTree board member!)

-(Submit Part I of the application by March 17 to get help from a SteelTree board member!)
+(Submit Part I of the application or send a short description of your proposal to firstname.lastname@example.org by March 24 to get help from a SteelTree board member!)

 We encourage anyone who has an idea to apply, whether you come from a large organization, small organization, or no organization at all (you don’t have to be a 501c3!*).